Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Portfolio companies Companies in which a private equity firm has invested.

-Capital call The process by which investors are invited to contribute committed capital to the fund.
+Capital call Process in which investors are asked to pay committed capital into the fund.

 Fund life cycle The period during which a private equity fund is active, typically 10 years.

-Carried interest Profit-sharing by the managers of a private equity fund, often as an incentive for good performance.
+Carried interest Profit sharing for the managers of a private equity fund, often as an incentive for good performance.

-Private equity firms have a number of objectives aimed at maximizing the value of their investments and generating high returns for their investors.
+Private equity firms pursue a number of objectives aimed at maximizing the value of their investments and generating high returns for their investors.
 Here are the most important objectives:

-The primary goal of private equity companies is to increase the value of the companies in which they invest.
+The primary objective of private equity firms is to increase the value of the companies in which they invest.
 This can be achieved through various measures:

-• Growth strategies: Promote sales growth through market expansion, introduction of new products or services and development of new customers.
+• Growth strategies: Promoting revenue growth through market expansion, introducing new products or services, and acquiring new customers.

-• Financial restructuring: optimizing the capital structure by reducing debt or refinancing in order to increase financial stability and flexibility.
+• Financial restructuring: Optimizing the capital structure by reducing debt or refinancing to increase financial stability and flexibility.

 Achieving high returns

-Private equity companies strive to achieve high financial returns for their investors.
-These returns result from the successful sale or IPO of the portfolio companies at a higher value than the original purchase price.
+Private equity firms strive to achieve high financial returns for their investors.
+These returns result from the successful sale or IPO of portfolio companies at a higher value than the original purchase price.

 An important goal is to plan and execute successful exits in order to realize the investments:

-• Initial Public Offering (IPO): The initial public offering of a company to trade shares publicly and raise capital.
+• Initial Public Offering (IPO): The listing of a company on the stock exchange in order to trade shares publicly and raise capital.

 • Sale to strategic buyers: Sale of the company to other companies that want to exploit strategic synergies.